Q & A

-A: FINRA is the regulatory body supervising investment advisors and registered representatives.
+A: FINRA is the regulatory body that compiles customer complaints and actions against advisors.
 Additionally we are happy to provide you with a copy of form ADV which is a record of our activities and services that is monitored by regulatory agencies.

 Q: What is Secure Retirement's size and market?

 A: Our main market is Northern California; however we do have clients in other parts of the U.S. Currently we serve approximately 300 families and manage $100,000,000+ of client assets.